WOW, don’t they look nice? TOASTY!!!

 What do you do when your oven breaks and you have guests for dinner?
 I was going to make a nice cake but that’s not possible because the oven is broken.
 But I need to have a dessert, a dessert that does not need the oven, the Tiramisu’?, no, because I wanted something my friends had not yet had in my house; Cannoli?
 No, I don’t have any time.

 EUREKA !!!
 I saw the sandwich toaster and I thought why not.

 I went to the supermarket and bought puff pastry.
-I elongated it a bit with the rolling pin and cut into squares of about 3 inches each side.
+I elongated it a bit with the rolling pin and cut it into squares of about 3 inches on each side.

 Then I put the toaster plate on preheat and cooked them until they became golden on both sides.
 I let the pastries cool and then cut them in half.

 Days ago I had prepared cannoli and some ricotta remained, I used it to fill the two halves of the pastry.

 Meanwhile, I have prepared the Italian Chantilly Cream; a combination of pastry cream and whipped cream.

 The preparation of this cream is: first prepare the pastry cream, you can find the recipe here, and then whip 250 g of whipping cream.

 When the pastry cream is then cooled, next add the whipped cream little by little, mixing the two creams from bottom to top, so the cream will have a good consistency.
 I added strawberries cut into small pieces, so I could use my cream to fill TOASTY.

 What do say?
 Do you like them?
 Aren’t they pretty?
 But above all they are delicious, my friends River and Andrew were wowed.